jrebagliatti/techcasestudies/_posts/2016-12-28-catraca-livre.md

 The joint team extensively discussed different approaches to implementing A/B testing from a development process perspective.
 Considering that there is no CI and no Automated Testing, generating the “B” version of the site while simultaneously conducting regular development work did not seem viable.
 Therefore, the proposed process is:

 1. At the beginning of each sprint, Catraca Livre decides if they will work on site features and bug fixes or if they will prepare the site for an A/B test
-    i.
-In the first case, nothing changes and the development process is the one shown in figure 2 ii.
-In the second case, the team follows steps 2–6
+    1. In the first case, nothing changes and the development process is the one shown in figure 2
+    2. In the second case, the team follows steps 2–6
 2. The team creates a branch in git to work on the “B” version of the site
 3. When work on the “B” site is done it is tested and any issues are addressed
 4. The second production environment is provisioned using Jenkins and Ansible
 5. The “B” site is deployed to this production environment
 6. Data is collected and analyzed to assess which version performed better:
-    i.
-If “A” performs better, changes made to “B” are ignored ii.
-If “B” performs better, the “B” site is merged into the main git branch
+    1. If “A” performs better, changes made to “B” are ignored
+    2. If “B” performs better, the “B” site is merged into the main git branch

 ## Conclusion ##